zhenghaven/DecentRaVerif/README.md

 ### 01 Secrecy of data sent between Decent Apps (which are both listed in the AuthList)

-Secret data sent between legitimate Decent Apps should not be reachable to the attacker.

 [This verification](#vf-01-decentraauapp-secrecypv) can be finished at once, thus, no decomposition is needed.

 ### 02 Authenticity of data sent between Decent Apps (which are both listed in the AuthList)